-Your current situation can be depicted as "Standstill (Stagnation)" transforming into "Gathering Together (Massing)".
+Your current situation can be depicted as "The Receptive" transforming into "Return (The Turning Point)".

-In front of you lies "Heaven" which transforms into "Lake".
-That means that strength and creativity are being transformed into joy, pleasure, and attraction.
+In front of you lies "Earth" which transforms into "Thunder".
+That means that docility and receptivity are being transformed into movement, initiative, and action.
 Behind you lies "Earth", representing docility and receptivity.

 The Situation